pdee/pdee/doc/commands-python-mode.rst

 ---------------------
 Delete preceding character or level of indentation.

-When ‘delete-active-region’ and (region-active-p), delete region.
+When ‘delete-active-region’ and (use-region-p), delete region.

 Unless at indentation:
   With ‘py-electric-kill-backward-p’ delete whitespace before point.